Access to fresh food is important for an active, healthy life.

 Proportion of Adults Who Report Always Finding Fruits and Vegetables in Neighborhood, by County

-Indicator: Proportion of adults who report being able to find fresh fruits and vegetables in their neighborhood.
+Indicator: Percent of adults who always or usually able to find fresh fruits and vegetables in their neighborhood.

 Data Limitations: Asked of California’s residential population (adults, teens, and children), administered in English, Spanish, Chinese, Korean, Tagalog, and Vietnamese.
 Does not include those living in group quarters or homeless persons.